RUSH NeuroBehavioral Center - Building on the strenghts of children, teens and young adults

 • Evaluation of intervention efficacy and the development of new treatment programs

-Assistant Professor of Pediatrics and Behavioral Sciences
+Associate Professor of Behavioral Sciences

 Education and Training

-• University of California, Los Angeles (UCLA), BA in Psychology
+• University of California, Berkeley, Ph.D., Psychology

 Areas of Expertise